-My favorite arbitrage opportunity for the next couple of decades is investing in non-coastal city real estate due to lower valuations and higher net rental yields.
-Technology is accelerating the flow of capital towards attractive real estate opportunities, and I want to get in front of that wave.
+My favorite money-making arbitrage opportunity for the next couple of decades is investing in non-coastal city real estate due to lower valuations and higher net rental yields.
+Technology is accelerating the flow of capital and people toward attractive real estate opportunities.

-Recently, I found another multi-decade opportunity by looking north towards our friends in Canada.
+However, taking advantage of Canada could be an even greater multi-decade investment opportunity, especially if you have children.
 Despite the frigid weather for four months a year, Canadians have a lot going for them.

 Let me share how one Canadian friend is taking advantage of America and how we, in turn, can take advantage of Canada.